MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Search/Update-MgBetaExternalConnectionQuota.md

 `BODYPARAMETER <IMicrosoftGraphExternalConnectorsConnectionQuota>`: connectionQuota
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ItemsRemaining <Int64?>]`: The minimum of two values, one representing the items remaining in the connection and the other remaining items at tenant-level.
-The following equation represents the formula used to calculate the minimum number: min ({max capacity in the connection} - {number of items in the connection}, {tenant quota} - {number of items indexed in all connections}).
+The following equation represents the formula used to calculate the minimum number: min ({max capacity in the connection} – {number of items in the connection}, {tenant quota} – {number of items indexed in all connections}).
 If the connection is not monetized, such as in a preview connector or preview content experience, then this property is simply the number of remaining items in the connection.

 `INPUTOBJECT <ISearchIdentity>`: Identity Parameter
   - `[AcronymId <String>]`: The unique identifier of acronym
+  - `[AuthorizationSystemId <String>]`: The unique identifier of authorizationSystem
   - `[BookmarkId <String>]`: The unique identifier of bookmark
   - `[ConnectionOperationId <String>]`: The unique identifier of connectionOperation
   - `[ExternalActivityId <String>]`: The unique identifier of externalActivity